Apply for Financial Aid

 The amount of financial aid that a student is eligible to receive will be determined by the 'Expected Family Contribution' (EFC) that is calculated by the Federal processor and which appears on the SAR and/or ISIR.
 This is the amount that a student and/or his or her family is expected to contribute towards the cost of meeting their educational expenses.
 Another factor that determines the amount of aid that will be received is the 'Cost of Attendance' or 'Cost of Education.'
 This is the amount, as determined by federal and state guidelines, that it will cost the 'average' student to attend Hill College.
 If you feel that you may have extenuating circumstances which might warrant additional expenses being added to your 'Cost of Attendance' budget, contact the Office of Student Information Services.

 The amount of the Pell Grant to be awarded is determined by the 'Cost of Attendance', the EFC, the number of hours of enrollment, and the Pell payment chart that is published by the United States Department of Education each year.
 After the amount of the Pell Grant has been determined, other campus based awards may also be made, based on the remaining unmet need of the applicant as well as the availability of funds.

 The campus based programs have limited funds available, and the majority of the funds are awarded to those neediest applicants who have the earliest completed files.
-The institution does, however, have the policy of saving a portion of the funds from these programs for students who do not apply for enrollment of financial aid until later in the academic year, in an attempt to make funds readily available to all students.
+The institution does, however, have the policy of saving a portion of the funds from these programs for students who do not apply for enrollment or financial aid until later in the academic year, in an attempt to make funds readily available to all students.
 Those students who are interested in the Work Study Programs are required to submit an additional application before any Work Study award will be made.
-Hill College has a policy of reserving some FSEOG and TPEG funds for dorm and nursing students due to the fact that their expenses are so much more and we have no loans to help defer the expenses.